rodcoelho/cache/README.md

 What happens if the database is altered?
 The cache data is compromised.
 Use the `.clear_cache()` method.

+For example, if we used the code in the example above, simply call `c.clear_cache()`.

 #### How the cache works

 Now that your cache is customized and instantiated, let's check to see how it works.

+Assume we used the code in the example above.

     value = c.get('key_10948')